 Only the Board of Education is authorized to enter into contracts for the District.
-Please use this form when you need to a vendor approved to perform services for the District.
+Please use this form when you need to get a vendor approved to perform services for the District.
 Please leave enough lead time in the process.
-The contract mus to the Board of Education prior to the services being performed.
-Additionally, a Purchase Order must be completed in Finance Manager (which can be done prior to contract approval).
-Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the au of District payments).
+The contract must go to the Board of Education prior to the services being performed.
+Additionally, a Purchase Order must be completed in NVision (which can be done prior to contract approval).
+Once the Board of Education approves the contract, please include the date approved in the body of your Purchase Order (it streamlines the PO approval process and the audit of District payments).
 Thank You.

 Vendor Name: US OMNI

-Date(s) of Service: 2020-2021 SCHOOL YEAR
+Date(s) of Service: 2021-2022 SC 2021-2022 SCHOOL YEAR

-Description of Services: Service Agreement Provider Program
+Description of Services: SERVICE AGE SERVICE AGREEMENT PROVIDER PROGRAM

-Rate for Services: \$2,796.00 Annual Estimate Cost at time of approval: \$
+Rate for Services: \$2,616.00

+Annual Estimate Cost at time o f approval:

-Prior Year Rate for Services: \$3,048.00
+Prior Year Rate for Services: \$2,796.00

-Administrator Requesting: Chris Dillon
+Administrator Requesting: DR. CHRISTO PHER D ILLON

+Is the contract signed by the oth Is the contract dated by the othe Are there any attachments?
+Yes Yes Yes No No No

-Budget Code (on purchase order): A131040000000 Purchase order # Routing:
+Budget Code (on purchase orde er): A 1310.4000 -00-0000)

+Purchase order #

+Routing:

-- 1. Department Administrator - 2.
-Attorney Review
+1. Department Administrator

+2. Attorney Review
-3. Business Office Review

-Board of Education Meeting
+- 3. Business Office Review - 4.
+Board of Education Meeting date